MSU-Bot/msubot-docs/index.md

 ```

 ## Firebase Functions
-Although they are on the way out, we also used some Firebase functions that scrape for the lost of departments every day at 5:00p.
+Although they are on the way out, we also used some Firebase functions that scrape for the list of departments every day at 5:00p.
 Those are written in NodeJS, and look something like this.
 Out of all the techs used in MSUBot, this is the least performant, and least easy to maintain:

 ```javascript
 export const scrapeDepartments = functions.https.onRequest(async (request, response) => {